Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Tevm Architecture Overview

-Tevm's architecture is designed to be modular, extensible, and compatible with the broader JavaScript ecosystem.
-This guide explains the core components and how they work together to create a complete Ethereum execution environment.
+Tevm's architecture is modular, extensible, and compatible with the broader JavaScript ecosystem.

 Design Philosophy: Objects and Actions

-Pure functions that take an object as their first parameter and perform operations.
+Actions — pure functions taking an object as their first parameter:

 • Tree-shakable for minimal bundle size